tfpauly/privacy-proxy/draft-private-access-tokens.md

 select a CLIENT_GROUP_ID to associate with the pair of Client and Issuer.
 It will also look up the cound of previously generate tokens for this Client using the same ANON_ORIGIN_ID.
 See {{mediator-state}} for more details.

+If the Mediator has stored state that a previous request for this ANON_ORIGIN_ID was rejected by the Issuer in the current policy window, it SHOULD reject the request without forwarding it to the Issuer.

 ### Mediator-to-Issuer Request